rhaldkhein/midoose/README.md

 # Selectors

 Selectors are functions that resolves an argument (string, array, object) to values from `req` and `res`.
-And are designed for use in Middlewares.
+Designed for use in Middleware Creators.

 ### body(any)